We use minimal analytics to improve the site. Is that okay?

 Best on-camera Mic Sony A7IVAvailable At: Amazon / Adorama / B&H

-The Rode Video Mic Go II is a great little on-camera mic, both version I and version II are fantastic.
-Version II now has USB capabilities and can work with your computer or some smartphones as an external mic, which is really handy, especially in today’s video conference world.
+The Rode Video Mic Go II is a great little on-camera mic; both versions I and II are fantastic.
+Version II now has USB capabilities and can work with your computer or smartphone as an external mic, which is handy, especially in today’s video conference world.

-This mic is. built well and sounds great.
+This mic is.
+It’s built well and sounds great.

 Deity V-Mic D4 Duo Microphone Mini

-Diety Duo MicAvailable At: Amazon / Adorama / B&H
+Diety D4 Duo MicAvailable At: Amazon / Adorama

-If you want a mini shotgun mic that can also be used to pick up sound behind the camera, this Deity D4 Duo is really nice.
+If you want a mini shotgun mic that can also pick up sound behind the camera, this Deity D4 Duo is nice.
 This is useful if you’re shooting video while also narrating and still want clean audio when the camera is not pointed at you.

-Build quality is great and the sound is also good.
-I actually use this mic a lot when I’m shooting videos with my kids so that all dialogue is clearly pickup up.
+The build quality is great, and the sound is also good.
+I use this mic often when shooting videos with my kids so that all dialogue is picked up.

 7. Cleaning Accessories